skeoop/skeoop.github.io/results/LabExam2-Feedback.md

 ```
 depends on state!

-The best application of states is in code by Thongrapee and Benjapol.
+The best solutions for this problem are by Thongrapee and Benjapol.
-Here's an example with method Javadoc omitted to conserve space.
-Your code
+Here's a solution with the method Javadoc omitted; your code
 **should** have Javadoc for interface methods.
 ```
 #!java